 It’s important to look at the risks and benefits when trying to answer the question “what is a liquidity pool.”
 In general, the risks are numerous, and the big benefit comes in the form of substantially higher yields than those in most traditional markets.

 The main benefit of crypto liquidity pools is the potential to earn a yield on crypto that would otherwise be idle.
-With interest rates at historic lows, some investors have begun looking beyond traditional products like certificates of deposit (CDs), Treasury bonds, and savings accounts for yield.
+With interest rates at historic lows, some investors have begun looking beyond traditional products like certificates of deposit (CDs), Treasury bonds for yield.
 There are stories of people achieving astronomical yields on their crypto with various DeFi products, although there are just as many stories of people who’ve invested in crypto products and lost everything.

 DeFi might be among the riskiest ventures in crypto.
 The smart contracts that underlay these platforms sometimes have exploitable bugs in them.
 Because of the large profit opportunity, these protocols have become a prime target for hackers.